fwwieffering/kafka-reader/README.md

-  -b, --broker string            kafka broker address -c, --clientcert string        path to PEM encoded x509 client cert for TLS connections -k, --clientkey string         path to PEM encoded x509 client private key for TLS connections -d, --direction string         direction to read from.
-One of [forwards, backwards] (default "forwards") -f, --format string            Format to display kafka messages.
-One of [json, text] (default "text") -h, --help                     help for kafka-reader -n, --number-messages string   Integer number of messages to read from the topic.  (default "all") -t, --topic string             kafka topic name
+  -b, --broker string            kafka broker address -c, --clientcert string        path to PEM encoded x509 client cert for TLS connections -k, --clientkey string         path to PEM encoded x509 client private key for TLS connections -f, --format string            Format to display kafka messages.
+One of [json, text] (default "text") -h, --help                     help for kafka-reader -n, --number-messages string   Integer number of messages to read from the topic.  (default "all") -p, --partition string         Integer.
+Partition to read from.
+If not provided, will consume all available messages from every partition.
+  -t, --topic string             kafka topic name
 ```